pearmeow/battleship/README.md

 - [x] Make basic ai for computer type players
 - [x] Add ability for players to hit the opponents board
 - [x] Add ability for players to place ships
+- [x] Add randomized placements for computer and player
 - [x] Style page to look presentable

 Known Limitations